Skip to main content

 After consistently hovering between 69% and 71% for two years, in July this rose to nearly three-quarters (74%) of people backing the policy of cutting the country’s greenhouse gas emissions to net zero by 2050.

-The story was also covered by the Evening Standard.
+The story was also syndicated in The Standard.

 Read the article here